Tupac Shakur

-Tupac Amaru Shakur (/ˈtuːpɑːk ʃəˈkʊər/ TOO-pahk-_-shə-KOOR; born Lesane Parish Crooks; June 16, 1971 – September 13, 1996), also known by his stage names 2Pac and Makaveli, was an American rapper and actor.
-He is widely regarded as one of the greatest rappers of all time, one of the most influential musical artists of the 20th century, and a prominent political activist for Black America.
+Tupac Amaru Shakur (/ˈtuːpɑːk ʃəˈkʊər/ TOO-pahk-_-shə-KOOR; Spanish: Túpac; June 16, 1971 – September 13, 1996), also known by his stage names 2Pac and Makaveli, was an American rapper and actor.
+He was one of the most influential musical artists of the 20th century, and a prominent political activist for Black America.
 He is among the best-selling music artists, having sold more than 75 million records worldwide.
 Some of Shakur's music addressed social injustice, political issues, and the marginalization of African Americans, but he was also synonymous with gangsta rap and violent lyrics.

 Shakur was born in New York City to parents who were Black Panther Party members.
 Raised by his mother, Afeni Shakur, he relocated to the San Francisco Bay Area in 1988.
 His debut album 2Pacalypse Now (1991) cemented him as a central figure in West Coast hip-hop for his political rap lyrics.
 Shakur achieved further critical and commercial success with his subsequent albums Strictly 4 My N.I.G.G.A.Z...
 (1993) and Me Against the World (1995).
 His Diamond-certified album All Eyez on Me (1996), the first hip-hop double album, abandoned introspective lyrics for volatile gangsta rap.
 It yielded two Billboard Hot 100-number one singles, "California Love" and "How Do U Want It".
 Alongside his solo career, Shakur formed the group Thug Life and collaborated with artists like Snoop Dogg, Dr. Dre, and the Outlawz.
 As an actor, Shakur starred in the films Juice (1992), Poetic Justice (1993), Above the Rim (1994), Bullet (1996), Gridlock'd (1997), and Gang Related (1997).